slicingmelon/gobypass403/README.md

 # Go-Bypass-403

-A powerful WAF/403 bypass tool written in Go that specializes in preserving exact URL paths and structures during testing.
-This is the first Golang-based tool that properly handles URL bypasses by using a custom URL parser ([go-rawurlparser](https://github.com/slicingmelon/go-rawurlparser)) to maintain raw URL paths without any automatic encoding or normalization.
+A powerful WAF (HTTP 403/401) and URL parser bypass tool developed in Go, designed to preserve exact URL paths and structures during testing.
+Unlike Go's standard libraries, the tool enables true raw HTTP requests without any encoding or normalization, ensuring complete control over the request structure.
+This functionality is powered by a full-stack HTTP client, independent of Go's internals, and a custom URL parser.

 ## Features